404ryannotfound/leaflet/README.md

 # Leaflet Map Test

-This project demonstrates the use of the Leaflet library to create an interactive map with various features such as locating the user's position, displaying a legend, and showing a disclaimer on hover.
+This project demonstrates the use of the Leaflet library to create an interactive map with various features such as locating the user's position, displaying a legend with show/hide layers from geojson, and showing a disclaimer on hover.

 ![Leaflet Map Sample](Leaflet%20Map%20sample.jpeg)